jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

     def test_converting_string_to_integer(self):
         self.assertEqual(int('12'), 12)

-  and get an :doc:`/exceptions/AssertionError` for the next line
+  and get an :ref:`AssertionError` for the next line

   .. code-block:: python